LH151732/dotfile/README.md

 # 🌟Additional

-1. lazynvim's symbol only works on nerfonts > V3.0, same for yazi
+1. lazynvim's symbol only works on nerdfonts > V3.0, same for yazi
 2. remeber to hide MacOs bar
    ![Local Image](./MacBar.png "Example of how")
 3. I am using 4K Dynamic Wallpaper